History of KF Tirana: Albanian First Division dominance and quick promotion

-2018 onwards: Top flight return, 100th anniversary and the 25th championship title
+2019–present: Top flight return, 100th anniversary and two championship titles

 Return to elite did not prove smooth for Tirana.
-Even though club approached a number of player during Summer, most of them did not prove useful with only few exceptions.
+Even though club approached a number of players during Summer, most of them did not prove useful with only few exceptions.
 Zé Maria was sacked post home defeat against Laçi and was replaced by Ardian Mema, ex-Tirana player.

 Even though Tirana produced plenty of football and dominated most of opponents, defense conceded easily and attack was not as efficient.
-This was never rectified and club was under threat of another relegation until last match against KS Flamurtari, won 3–0.
-Tirana appeared yet again much different in the cup, reaching the final where was beaten 1-2 from KS Kukësi, ending therefore another failed season.
+This was never rectified and club was under threat of another relegation until success with the last match against KS Flamurtari, 3–0.
+Tirana appeared yet again much different in the cup, reached the final and lost to KS Kukësi, 1-2; another failed season.

-Tirana finally returned to winning ways and this was very important for several factors: club was playing in Superliga for just the second season after being relegated, Championship was won after 11 years drought and furthermore achieved this in the verge of club's 100th jubilee.
-Club approached many experienced players at the very start, where coach Ardian Mema and director Arbi Laçi bore most of the success.
-Many players from the Academy were involved and played an important role in the success.
-It was not an immediate impact, however, and Mema paid the consequences by being sacked due to lack of results.
-As appointing Julian Ahmataj did not improve thing either, only after Emmanuel Egbo sat as a coach results arrived immediately, both due to the fact that things started to patch together and because Egbo had a huge merit in allocating players to their natural positions and getting the best out of the squad.
-As Tirana kept winning the first 17 matches in a row and created a good distance from rivals, two were the key points; the derby against KF Partizani won at injury time (last derby Tirana had won was in 2013) and the match against closest rivals FK Kukesi, also won by overturning the negative result in four minutes.
+Tirana finally returned to winning ways and this was very important for several factors: club was playing in Superliga for just the second season after being relegated, Championship was won after an 11 years drought and furthermore achieved this in the verge of club's 100th jubilee.
+Coach Ardian Mema and director Arbi Laçi approached many experienced players from the Academy to improve the club.
+Mema suffered the lack immediate results and was sacked.
+The appointment of Julian Ahmataj did not improve results.
+When Emmanuel Egbo was made coach were there noticeable results, speculated in part on Egbo allocating players to their natural positions and getting the best out of the squad.
+Tirana started winning from the first set of 17 consecutive matches and created a winning distance from its rivals.
+The derby against KF Partizani won at injury time (last derby Tirana had won was in 2013) and the match against closest rivals FK Kukesi, also won by overturning the negative result in four minutes.
 Title was finally achieved with two rounds to spare.